syoung114/geoviz/README.md

 # geoviz

 Personal scripts for making specific 3D visualisations that I can't find anywhere or prefer to write myself.
 You probably won't ever need them.
-Also includes a well-encapsulated OOP rendering backend I made which I prefer over the many OpenGL tutorials that use functional programming.
+Also includes a well-encapsulated object-oriented rendering backend I made which I prefer over the many OpenGL tutorials that use procedural programming.

 ## Voxel Cylinder Ramp